anaclumos/extracranial/Research/pages/ChatGPT is a Blurry JPEG and We Need That.md

 ![I used a popular image compression tool, Optimage, and it made the file 98% smaller.](../assets/8DDFF2.png)

-Now let's come back to ChatGPT: the "blurry image" loses quality due to compression, but it's much smaller in size and tens of thousands of times faster to decode.
-The same is true for ChatGPT: the quality of the information is often compromised, but as long as we're careful about accuracy, it can revolutionize the way we learn and process information.
+Now let's come back to ChatGPT: the "blurry image" loses quality due to compression, but it's much smaller and tens of thousands of times faster to decode.
+The same is true for ChatGPT: the quality of the information is often compromised, but as long as we're careful about the accuracy, it can revolutionize how we learn and process information.

 **In this way, we must embrace blurry JPEGs and use them wherever possible.
 This is the approach taken by internet companies to compress information and make it more accessible.
 Just as we strive to develop better compression algorithms, we must also push LLMs like ChatGPT further to make knowledge compression more efficient and affordable.**

 However, there is still the importance of learning.
 Many people question the necessity of knowledge when we have LLMs.
 The need for education is because storing information in our brains, like registers and caches, allows us to access it in CPU hours, not months or years.
-Relying on LLMs may be faster than traditional learning mechanisms, but it still lags by orders of magnitude compared to memorizing and processing information within our minds.
+Relying on LLMs may be faster than traditional learning mechanisms, but it still needs to catch up to orders of magnitude compared to memorizing and processing information within our minds.
 Thus, while LLMs can serve as valuable tools in our pursuit of knowledge, they should complement, rather than replace, our innate capacity for learning and understanding.